Anatiini/ict-security-blockchain-ana/UpsideDownIceberg.md

   - Increasing popularity of anonymity networks such as Tor, also increases illegal activity and misuse of the anonymity, therefore leading to bigger interest in the de-anonymisation of clients by different LEAs and governments.
 The survey reviews different de-anonymisation attacks and techniques.
   - Anonymous connection systems are in increased demand to be used for sensitive communication between different millitary or business organizations.
 Also digital anonymity is very important in totalitarian states.
   - The Onion Router (TOR) project is the most popular anonymity network.
 Its availability and ease-of-use transfers to it being used as an accessory in cybercrime.
+  - Attacks on TOR are divided into 4 categories: Network disruption, de-anonymisation, censorship, and generic attacks.

 # TOR
 Downloaded TOR from its site.
 Tried the sudo apt-get command at first but it showed something like this, so decided to go with the browser-method.